GDevelopApp/GDevelop-documentation/docs/gdevelop5/tutorials/how-to-use-gdevelop-as-a-team.md

 ## Split your game functionalities

-[External Events](/gdevelop/documentation/manual/link_events), [External Layouts](/gdevelop/documentation/manual/external_layouts) and [Functions/Behaviors](/gdevelop5/extensions/create) allow better organisation and flexibility in your project.
+[External Events](/gdevelop/documentation/manual/link_events), [External Layouts](/gdevelop/documentation/manual/external_layouts) and [Functions/Behaviors](/gdevelop5/extensions/create) allow better organization and flexibility in your project.
 With **multiple files** enabled, they will be saved to separate files, making developers able to work on different parts of the game at the same time, with less chance of conflict.

 ## Handling shared project files